Imelda Cajipe-Endaya: Career

 In 1976, she produced a series of prints related to contemporary identity in the Philippines, which she named "Ninuno".
 After graduating college, she was involved mainly in the production of calligraphy and etching, influenced by artists such as Benedicto Cabrera and Ofelia Gelvezon-Tequi.
 In 1979, she was awarded the gold medal in printmaking from the Art Association of the Philippines in 1979.
 She began oil painting in 1981.
 Two years later, her painting, which she called "Pasyong Bayan" ("A Nation's Passion"), expressed what she calls the "people’s rage against the human-rights violations perpetrated by a dictatorial regime that resulted in the loss of our democratic freedoms".

 Cajipe-Endaya had a part-time job as an archival researcher and writer while starting a family.
 Her print exhibition in 1979 earned her critical acclaim.
 In 1980, she was rated one of the best ten printmakers by a panel of critics.
 In 1987 she co-founded "Kasibulan", a women artists' collective, and served as its first president.

 She exhibited in the Philippines and abroad, curating major exhibitions of her own, and leading innovative initiatives as an organizer, cultural worker and writer.

 In the 1990s, she began working in acrylic, and received a number of awards including the special award from the Cheju Korea pre-Biennale in 1995, the Araw ng Maynila Award for Painting in 1998 and RP Centennial Honors for the Arts in 1999.
 From 2005 to 2009 she lived in the United States with her husband, Simplicio, an economist and project consultant.
 She was a recipient of the Orange County Arts Federation of New York award in 2005 and 2006, and the American Society of Contemporary Artists (Asca) award in New York City in 2009.
 In 2017, she produced a large mural entitled "Upheaval", which she describes as "necessary in liberating the people from current social ills" and as a sort of self-transformation.

 Cajipe-Endaya has also published a number of books.

+In 2026, Cajipe-Endaya was recognized as a National Artist of the Philippines for Visual Arts following the issuance of Proclamation No. 1414 by president Bongbong Marcos.